Kiko Aquino Dee

-Francis Joseph "Kiko" Aquino Dee (born 1991) is a Filipino political analyst and member of the prominent Aquino political family.
-As the grandson of former Senator Benigno Aquino Jr. and former President Corazon Aquino, he has been active in political commentary and historical preservation efforts in the Philippines.
+Francis Joseph "Kiko" Aquino Dee (born November 11, 1991) is a Filipino political analyst and a member of the prominent Aquino political family.
+As the grandson of former senator Benigno Aquino Jr. and former president Corazon Aquino, he has been active in political commentary and historical preservation efforts in the Philippines.

 Early life and education

-Aquino Dee was born in 1991.
-He is the son of Victoria Elisa "Viel" Aquino-Dee and Richard Joseph Dee, one of the four children of the late politicians Benigno Jr. and Corazon Aquino.
-This familial connection makes him part of one of the Philippines' most prominent political families.
+Aquino Dee was born on November 11, 1991.
+He is the son of Victoria Elisa "Viel" Aquino, one of the five children of the late politicians Benigno Jr. and Corazon Aquino, and Richard Joseph Dee.

-He earned his Bachelor of Arts in Political Science from the University of the Philippines Diliman in 2012, followed by a Master of Science in Political Science and Political Economy from the London School of Economics in 2014.
+He graduated magna cum laude from the University of the Philippines Diliman in 2012 with a Bachelor of Arts degree in political science, followed by a Master of Science in political science and political economy from the London School of Economics in 2014.

 Public commentary and political views

 On historical memory and democracy

+Aquino Dee (left) offers a wreath of flowers in 2023 to commemorate his grandfather Ninoy Aquino's assassination at the Manila airport's tarmac.

 Aquino Dee has been vocal about preserving accurate historical narratives of the Philippines' democratic struggle.
 He has emphasized remembering the EDSA Revolution while cautioning against its politicization in contemporary conflicts.